Dominant Eleventh Chords (11) - Guitar Diagrams and Voicings

 |Dominant 11 chord||1||3||5||b7||9||11|

-Dominant 11 guitar diagrams (Dissonant)
+Dominant 11 Guitar Diagrams (Dissonant)

 Playing both the major third (3) and the fourth (4) doesn't sound pretty good (please note that the 11th is the same as the 4th).
-These two tones when they are played together create a dissonant and pretty unpleasant sound (however, it can be interested in certain situations).
+These two tones, when they are played together, create a dissonant and pretty unpleasant sound (however, it can be interested in certain situations).

 Dominant 11 guitar diagrams (Consonant)

-This PDF eBook contains 11 guitar lessons with chords, tabs, analysis , explanations and audio files about the main blues progressions used in jazz music.
+This PDF method contains 11 guitar lessons with chord studies, tabs, standard notation, analysis & audio files about the main blues progressions used in jazz music.

-This PDF eBook method contains 25 altered jazz guitar licks with tabs, patterns, scale charts and audio files to learn to master the altered scale.
+This PDF eBook method contains 25 altered jazz guitar licks with tabs, patterns, scale charts and audio files to master, apply and develop the altered scale.

-This eBook PDF contains 25 dominant diminished jazz guitar patterns using the half-whole diminished scale and some diminished 7th arpeggios.
+This eBook PDF with audio files contains 25 dominant diminished jazz guitar patterns using the half-whole diminished scale and diminished 7th arpeggios.

-The tritone substitution is explained through 5 jazz guitar licks with tabs/notation, youtube video links and backing track links.
-Printable PDF eBook
+The tritone substitution is explained through 6 jazz guitar licks with tabs/notation, youtube video links.
+Printable PDF eBook.

-Last edited: 25/05/2017
+Last edited: 07/26/2019